 “Many businesses are working so hard just to continue to pay their employees’ health insurance and to try to hang on to customers that they are hoping will come in 2021,” said True.

 It’s not just the local customers.
 The county’s economy depends on tourism, which brought in over $1 billion last year, according to Visit Santa Cruz County.
 Convincing those tourists to come back is another challenge.
-But after nearly 4 months of shelter in place, there is some reason for hope.
+But after nearly four months of shelter in place, there is some reason for hope.

 And that’s just perfect.